 Frequently Asked Questions

-During St. Luke's expansion, it is our goal to communicate openly with you as we receive information about timing of construction and expansion of our program.
+It is our goal to communicate openly with you as we receive information about the expansion of our program.
 We recognize that these issues are important to your families, and we will share information on this page as frequently and as quickly as possible.

-We thank you for partnering with us during this "Build" phase of our expansion.
+We thank you for partnering with us as we "Adapt" to our new building.

 Andrew Bartle of ABA Studio